OneRaynyDay/oneraynyday.github.io/_posts/2017-08-08-Bias-Variance-Tradeoff.md

 # Bounding $R_N(f)$ with $R_N(f^*)$

 So far, we've used the hoeffding bound to get a good estimate on how far apart empirical risk and expected risk is.
+Let's now denote $f$ as the hypothesis we choose to minimize the **empirical risk**.
 Can we say something about the empirical risk between $f$ and $f^*$?

 The argument is pretty subtle, so I'll break it down into 4 parts: